thiesgehrmann/proteny/README.md

 Proteny identifies statistically significantly conserved clusters, and outputs information about these clusters in: **outdir/run/proteny/proteny.sigClusts.tsv**

 In addition to this, proteny produces circos visualizations for the discovered clusters, placing them in: **outdir/run/circos**

+## FAQ

+#### What if I have a lot of small scaffolds in my genome file?
+As Proteny performs a pairwise analysis between each sequence, it does not handle such a computational explosion very well.
+If you remove the smaller scaffolds from your assembly, You should also remove references to these scaffolds in your GFF file.